 Cut, grind, press, pour, taste.
 Push the red wheel.
 Turn the crank.
 Watch the pan fill.
 Cut, grind, press, pour, taste.
 Push the red wheel.
 Turn the crank.
 Discard the smashed fruit.
 Taste the juice.
 Sticky hands.
 Watch the pan fill.
 Sun on your back.
 Cut, grind, press, pour, taste.
 Push the red wheel.
 Turn the crank.
 Discard the smashed fruit.
 Taste the juice.

 Something from nothing.
 Something sweet, and tart, and thin or thick and full of pulp.
 You fill jugs and water bottles and growlers.
 Fill the porch with them.
-A whole tree’s fruit juiced and bottled.
+A whole tree’s fruit, juiced and bottled.
 Thanksgiving, you say.
 You’ll freeze and bring them out then.
+And Christmas.
 She takes half.
 You the rest.
 Taste of summer.
 Taste of fall.
 Taste of time scavenged.
 Apple cider.